List of Kamen Rider W characters: Nost

 Nost (ノスト, Nosuto) is one of Hideo's three equals summoned to Japan for the final phase of Bando's plan.
 He sacrifices himself to become a transient pseudo-ghost to accomplish his mission just before Kamen Rider W destroys his Gaia Memory.
 He dissolves away upon handing Bando an SD card containing the program needed for the leader's plan.

-With the Necromancer Memory and a Gaia Driver Rex, Nost can transform into the Necromancer Dopant (ネクロマンサー・ドーパント, Nekuromansā Dōpanto).
+Utilizing the Necromancer Memory in conjunction with a Gaia Driver Rex, Nost can transform into the Necromancer Dopant (ネクロマンサー・ドーパント, Nekuromansā Dōpanto).
 While transformed, he can levitate and fly via aerokinesis, separate his head and body, and can produce duplicates of any dead person by absorbing the Earth's memory of the dead from the air and using the fluid in his body as a medium.
 After achieving High Dope, he gained aerokinesis and the ability to summon the duplicates he produced.

+Johnny Zamaguchi

+Johnny Zamaguchi (ジョニー座間口, Jonī Zamaguchi) is one of Hideo's three equals summoned to Japan for the final phase of Street's Z project.
+He, Zenda, and Nost were originally used by Foundation X as test subjects for powerful Gaia Memories until Bando rescued and recruited them, and became leading members of Street after Tokime left the crime syndicate.
+After surviving being caught in Zenda's self-destruction explosion, Johnny tries to avenge the partner's death, only to be killed by Kamen Rider W.

+Utilizing the Zone Memory in conjunction with a Gaia Driver Rex, Johnny can transform into the Zone Dopant's Level 2 state.
+While transformed, he can teleport multiple targets simultaneously to different spots beyond his line of sight, and assume a combat-oriented form with extended legs, two bladed tentacles, and a long tail.
+After melting in Zenda's explosion, Johnny's Dopant form regenerates into a giant, mutated version of itself as a result of his strong emotions at the partner's loss causing the mutation of his Gaia Memory's power.
+In addition to its unstable physical existence that teleports constantly, this mutated form makes a Memory Break impossible, due to Johnny being almost one with his Memory and being in an insane state.